Multi-Member LLC vs Single-Member LLC (The Differences)

 What Is the Difference Between a Multi-Member and a Single-Member LLC?

-The primary difference between a Multi-Member LLC and a Single-Member LLC lies in their ownership structure.
+The primary difference between a Multi-Member LLC and a Single-Member LLC comes down to ownership structure.

 What Is A Single-Member LLC?